-Associate Laboratory Director Nuclear & Particle Physics Directorate, Director's Office
+Associate Laboratory Director Nuclear & Particle Physics Directorate, Nuclear and Particle Physics

 Denisov is responsible for Brookhaven’s strategic planning in high energy physics and oversees a wide range of particle physics projects at the Lab that explore the universe at its smallest and largest scales.

 Since joining Brookhaven, Denisov’s first initiative was to refine the Lab’s long-term strategy for high energy physics research.
 In a field of science where experiments often run for decades, and a single discovery can rewrite an entire science program, it is challenging to plan ahead.

 Denisov earned a Ph.D. from the Institute for High Energy Physics in Protvino and a master’s degree from the Moscow Institute of Physics and Technology.
 Before joining Fermilab in 1994, he was a staff scientist at the Institute for High Energy Physics and the SSC Laboratory.